Michael Fisher (Anglican bishop): Involvement with abuse

 A 2016 Church of England enquiry reported that in 1978 Fisher had behaved inappropriately when a young man approached him concerning sadistic abuse that he had suffered from another clergyman.
 Fisher initiated an "intense romantic relationship" with the young man, who told the enquiry that he felt that it was not the right response to a young man looking for help.
 He commented:

 [It] added another layer to the complexity of abuse.
 At the time, it didn’t occur to me that this charismatic figure was abusing me spiritually and emotionally.

 Subsequent ministry

-For a brief period Fisher deputised for the Bishop of Truro when Graham Leonard was translated to be the Bishop of London.
+For a brief period, Fisher deputised for the Bishop of Truro when Graham Leonard was translated to be the Bishop of London.
 He retired in 1985, serving subsequently as Minister General of the Society of St Francis.

-In the last part of his life he lived at the Franciscans' house in Cambridge where he had a ministry as adviser and spiritual director to a large number of people and regularly celebrated and preached at St Bene't's Church.
+In the last part of his life, he lived at the Franciscans' house in Cambridge, where he served as an advisor and spiritual director to a large number of people.
+He also regularly celebrated and preached at St Bene't's Church.
 He published his memoirs, For the Time Being, in 1993 as Michael Fisher SSF (combining his name in religion with his surname).

 His latter years were dogged by recurrent tuberculosis and he died on 5 December 2003.